35,000+ users across 13,000+ organizations

-The large-scale AiTM phishing campaign begins.
+The large-scale phishing campaign began.

 Cybersecurity professional with over 10 years of specialized experience in security operations, threat intelligence, incident response, and security automation.
 Expertise spans SOAR/XSOAR orchestration, threat intelligence platforms, SIEM/UEBA analytics, and building cyber fusion centers.
 Background includes technical enablement, solution architecture for enterprise and government clients, and implementing security automation workflows across IR, TIP, and SOC use cases.